Fort Wayne, Indiana: Transportation

 There has been a movement to bring direct passenger rail service back in the form of Amtrak or high-speed rail service.
 In 2013, a feasibility study was published outlining the impacts of a proposed Columbus—Fort Wayne—Chicago high-speed rail corridor.
 At 300 mi, the route would cost $1.29 billion and generate some $7.1 billion in economic benefits to the region.
 Freight service is provided by a class I railroad (Norfolk Southern) and two class III railroads.
 Fort Wayne is headquarters and main operations hub of Norfolk Southern's Triple Crown Services subsidiary, the largest truckload shipper in the U.S.

 Citilink operates and manages the city's public bus system, including paratransit and fixed-route service in the cities of Fort Wayne and New Haven via downtown's Central Station.
 CampusLink debuted in 2009 as a free shuttle service for students, faculty, and general public traveling between Ivy Tech's Coliseum and North campuses, IPFW and its student housing on the Waterfield Campus, and shopping and residential areas.
 MedLink debuted in 2013, connecting Parkview Regional Medical Center with Parkview Health's Randallia campus.
 Despite annual ridership of 2.2 million, less than one percent of residents commute by public transportation.
 Fort Wayne is served by two intercity bus providers: Greyhound Lines (Indianapolis—Toledo—Detroit) and Lakefront Lines (Chicago—Columbus—Akron).

 In 2016, the city introduced its first bike-sharing program, including five stations and 25 bicycles.

 Healthcare

 Healthcare in the Fort Wayne area is primarily provided by two nonprofit healthcare systems headquartered in the city: Parkview Health and Lutheran Health Network.
 Notable hospitals include Dupont Hospital, Lutheran Hospital of Indiana, Parkview Hospital Randallia, and Parkview Regional Medical Center.
 Over 1,600 patient beds are available throughout the city's healthcare system.

-As of 2017, both healthcare systems were Fort Wayne's first and second largest employers, respectively, contributing to a total healthcare workforce in Allen County of 34,000.
+As of 2017, both healthcare systems were Fort Wayne's largest and second-largest employers, respectively, contributing to a total healthcare workforce in Allen County of 34,000.
 In 2018, Indiana University Health opened its first facility in the city with plans for future growth.
 VA Northern Indiana Health Care System's Fort Wayne Campus provides medical services through the Department of Veterans Affairs.